Adenosine triphosphate

-Adenosine triphosphate (ATP) is a nucleoside triphosphate that provides energy of approximate 30.5kJ/mol to drive and support many processes in living cells, such as muscle contraction, nerve impulse propagation, and chemical synthesis.
+Adenosine triphosphate (ATP) is a nucleoside triphosphate that provides free energy of approximately 58 kJ/mol (0.6 eV) to drive and support many processes in living cells, such as muscle contraction, nerve impulse propagation, and chemical synthesis.
 Found in all known forms of life, it is often referred to as the "molecular unit of currency" for intracellular energy transfer.

 When consumed in a metabolic process, ATP converts either to adenosine diphosphate (ADP) or to adenosine monophosphate (AMP).
-Other processes regenerate ATP.
-It is also a precursor to DNA and RNA, and is used as a coenzyme.
-An average adult human processes around 50 kilograms (about 100 moles) daily.
+Other processes, such as oxidative phosphorylation or substrate-level phosphorylation, regenerate ATP.
+ATP is also a precursor to DNA and RNA, and is used as a coenzyme.
+Daily, an average adult human recycles through synthesis and hydrolysis around 50 kilograms of ATP (about 100 moles).

 From the perspective of biochemistry, ATP is classified as a nucleoside triphosphate, which indicates that it consists of three components: a nitrogenous base (adenine), the sugar ribose, and the triphosphate.

 Structure

 ATP consists of three parts: a sugar, an amine base, and a phosphate group.
 More specifically, ATP consists of an adenine attached by the #9-nitrogen atom to the 1′ carbon atom of a sugar (ribose), which in turn is attached at the 5' carbon atom of the sugar to a triphosphate group.
 In its many reactions related to metabolism, the adenine and sugar groups remain unchanged, but the triphosphate is converted to di- and monophosphate, giving respectively the derivatives ADP and AMP.
 The three phosphoryl groups are labeled as alpha (α), beta (β), and, for the terminal phosphate, gamma (γ).

 In neutral solution, ionized ATP exists mostly as ATP^{4−}, with a small proportion of ATP^{3−}.